Allegiant Pilot Support Network (A-PAN)

 Who are the "peers" we talk to?

-1. On our CIRP Peer to Peer committee page has a list of our volunteers, their phone number and domicile.
-We provide a brief introduction with our new volunteers shortly after they join in the quarterly newsletter.
+1. On our A-PAN committee page has a list of our volunteers, their phone number.
+We provide a brief introduction with our new volunteers shortly after they join in a quarterly newsletter.

 2. We are peers first and foremost.
 Our volunteers drop their First Officer/Captain rank and just speak to the situation.
 We share a common pilot language.
 We do the family - work balance just like you.
 You don't have to worry about explaining simple things like circadian disruption, calling off for a sick kid's doctor appointment, Vref, or green dot speed.
 We get it.